 The world is changing in new and dramatic ways.
 Every industry faces challenges to its status quo.
 I refer to it as the Disruption Economy.

 This time it’s about creating a new mindset and way of working in the organization.
+You want your team or organization to work differently.
+Go beyond training to make sure the results stick and grow over time.
 People may or may not have to change positions.
 People may or may not have to go.

 These are mindsets and behaviors that are critical to shaping new, successful businesses in the Disruption Economy.
 Those who are open to—and willing to—shift their mindset from certainty to curiosity will succeed.
 Those who can learn new skills in spite of feeling vulnerable will thrive.

 So how do you make it happen?
 How do you help your organization shift its mindset and learn new skills?
 How do you do it in a sustained way?
 You’ll always have some early momentum when the ideas are new and energy is high.
 But what does it take to foster real change over the long haul?
 Don't kid yourself, change is hard.
 Bain and Co, in an article about transforming the organization for sustainability, reports that only 12% of corporate transformation initiatives meet their targets; sustainability projects fare even worse, the success rate there is 2%.
 So where do you start and how do you ensure that you are not pouring money down the drain?

 Well first of all you need to decide what needs changing and how the change will affect your current vision and values.
 Clearly, unless your organization is totally dysfunctional, there are some values that you cherish and want to keep.
 For instance, if openness and honesty is part of your culture, you are halfway there, because these are values that foster creativity and are integral to the digital economy.